-But these are not necessarily new developments.
-Well, Marcelo Bielsa’s bucket aside.
-Because back in the early 2000s, they were also worthy of top billing most weekends.
-Under the management of David O’Leary and with kamikaze chairman Peter Ridsdale spending even more on the squad than he did on goldfish tanks, Leeds were a dazzling prospect more often than not.
+Back in the early 2000s, Leeds United were worthy of top billing most weekends.
+Under the management of David O’Leary and with kamikaze chairman Peter Ridsdale spending even more on the squad than he did on goldfish tanks, they were a dazzling prospect more often than not.

 Having already edged out Tottenham Hotspur 4-3 thanks to doubles from Mark Viduka and Alan Smith – all four goals coming within the space of 12 second-half minutes – Leeds faced Liverpool at Elland Road on the first weekend of November 2000 needing to recover from an indifferent start to the season.
 They were also coming up against a Merseyside outfit who had won five matches in a row and would go on to win a cup treble that season, boasting the likes of Robbie Fowler, Steven Gerrard and Sami Hyypia.